AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 ## Encoding Unicode

 Technically, this wasn't a problem with Unicode _itself_.
 At the end of the day, Unicode is just a massive character set, not a character encoding standard; it's only concerned with assigning numbers to human-readable characters.
 If we can represent a character numerically, then we can store that character in a computer's memory.
-Space is limitless: We can represent infinitely many code points with Unicode, and the standard is ever-expanding.
+In theory, we can represent infinitely many code points with Unicode, and the standard is ever-expanding.

 On the other hand, _how_ we choose to store those code points in memory is entirely up to us: We could represent them in binary and store those numbers as-is, or we could manipulate the bits with some sort of algorithm to create a more useful result.
 Either way, Unicode doesn't care how we store code points in memory; it just tells us _what_ those numbers are.